davidanderson01/octokit.js/README.md

       </td>
       <td>

 Setting a user agent is required for all requests sent to GitHub's Platform APIs.
 The user agent defaults to something like this: `octokit.js/v1.2.3 Node.js/v8.9.4 (macOS High Sierra; x64)`.
-It is recommend to set your own user agent, which will prepend the default one.
+It is **recommended** to set your own user agent, which will prepend the default one.

 ```js
 const octokit = new Octokit({